 Clinical Education Units (CEU's) are valid for 24 months from the date on which the activity took place (or ended, in the event of post-graduate studies) after which it would they expire.
 Therefore practitioners should aim to accumulate a balance of 60 CEUs by the end of their second year of practise, and thereafter top-up the balance through additional CPD activities as CEU's will be expiring as they reach the 24 month validity period.

-The HPCSA conduct mandatory random audits to ensure that practitioners remain compliant.
-Practitioners are selected and required submit their CPD portfolio to Council as requested.
+The HPCSA conduct mandatory random audits to ensure that practitioners remain compliant, and are required to submit their CPD portfolio to Council as requested.

-SADA recommends that Practitioners ensure that they receive certificates for all activities attended which have been approved for accreditation.
+SADA recommends that Practitioners ensure that they receive certificates for all accredited attended activities.
 The provider of the activity is responsible for the issuing of the certificate to the attendee.
 All attendance certificates and relevant documentation should be stored in a safe place for easy access if required for auditing purposes.

-SADA runs a CPD Questionnaire programme in the ten annual issues of the SADJ.
-The questionnaire may be completed online if you are a SADA member.
-SADA members can accumulate all their CPD points through SADA activities, which include the publication of CPD Questionnaires in the SA Dental Journal, as well as accredited SADA Study Groups, Branch Events, Congresses and Website Questionnaires.
+SADA runs a CPD MCQ programme from the ten annual issues of the SADJ.
+SADJ MCQ may be completed online if you are a SADA Education member.
+SADA members can accumulate all their CEU's through SADA activities, via the SA Dental Journal, as well as accredited SADA Study Groups, Branch Events, Congresses and any other online learning on offer.